 Reddit is called the “front page of the Internet” for good reason.
-It’s where a lot of news, trends and memes begin.
-Whether you are a Reddit lurker or spend hours a day on the site, finding the best experience on the iPhone is important.
-So what are the best Reddit clients for iOS?
-These are the best of the bunch in no particular order.
+It’s where a lot of news, trends, and memes begin.
+Whether you are a Reddit lurker or spend hours a day on the site, finding the best experience on your smartphone is important, but finding the best Reddit clients for iOS and Android isn’t always easy.
+This list includes the best Reddit clients for your mobile in no particular order.

 If you spend any time hanging around r/iPhone or r/iPad, there is a good chance you have already heard of Apollo.
-It is probably the best Reddit client for iOS.
+It is, arguably, the best Reddit client for iOS.
 Whenever anyone asks for a third-party app for Reddit, Apollo is almost always the majority of responses.

 One of the best aspects of choosing Apollo is its “supercharged media viewer.”
 Reddit is all about pictures and movies, and Apollo is unquestionably a content-first experience for consuming media.
 Markdown fans will love that Apollo takes full advantage of Markdown capabilities including italics, links, bold and more.
 Another major highlight of Apollo is the ability to “favorite” subreddits and jump to them directly from the “Posts” tab.
 It’s a simple thing but makes finding the content you want so much faster.

 The biggest downside?
 Its “Ultra” service is prohibitively expensive for a Reddit app; however, it does add push notifications, custom icons, and more.

 Narwhal has long been a staple of the iPhone and Reddit community.
 Anyone looking for Reddit clients for iOS that focus heavily on gestures to move throughout the app should look closely at Narwhal.
 This app may be one of the apps that feels closest to the official Reddit app in terms of looks but without the ads or “extras” that can cloud the official app.